This post is roughly 9 years old; originally published on November 5, 2015! The information presented here may be out of date and inaccurate.

 Your shell prompt will change while a virtualenv is being worked on to indicate which virtualenv is currently active.

-While working on a virtualenv you can pip
+While working on a virtualenv you can pip install what you need or manually

 install any Python libraries safe in the knowledge you will not adversely